native-land-digital/next-nld/README.md

 - Fixing up the raw sql in the polygon PUT (use index.php method)

 Before first deploy:
-- Connect Gitbook to Native Land URL
 - Doing logging to log drains
 - Ensuring database backups reliability

 After first deploy:
+- Setting up Github action to run npm run build on any PR to dev or main
 - Adding a protected Mapbox public token (only for main URL) for prod
 - Setting up regular backups for Supabase (beyond 7 day standard, once per month or so dump it somewhere)
 - Switch over Prod tilesets to existing tilesets (since those are part of shared Mapbox tilesets?)